EIF4E: mRNA Export

+RNA processing

+Nuclear eIF4E also influences RNA processing events, including alternative splicing, 3′-end cleavage, and m7G capping.
+Elevated nuclear eIF4E activity has been linked to oncogenic reprogramming in several cancers, particularly acute myeloid leukemia (AML) Through its combined roles in RNA export and translation, eIF4E acts as a global regulator of gene expression, sometimes referred to as a "cap-chaperone" protein.

 Regulation

+Translational repression

+The translation initiation factor eIF4E is tightly regulated by the fragile X mental retardation protein (FMRP), which controls the translation of specific mRNAs at synapses.
+FMRP interacts with CYFIP1, which directly binds eIF4E at a domain structurally analogous to those found in canonical 4E-binding proteins such as EIF4EBP1, EIF4EBP2, and EIF4EBP3.
+This interaction competitively inhibits eIF4G binding, thereby blocking assembly of the eukaryotic translation initiation complex and repressing translation.
+The FMRP–CYFIP1–eIF4E complex is further stabilized by dendritically localized, non-coding RNAs such as BC1, which enhance FMRP-CYFIP1 interactions and mediate recruitment to specific target mRNAs.

+This repressive complex is responsive to neuronal stimulation.
+Synaptic activity promotes the dissociation of CYFIP1 from eIF4E, thereby allowing eIF4G to bind and initiate translation.
+This mechanism enables dynamic, activity-dependent regulation of protein synthesis at the synapse, contributing to processes such as synaptic plasticity and learning.

-Since eIF4E is an initiation factor that is relatively low in abundance, eIF4E is a potential target for transcriptional control.
-Regulation of eIF4E may be achieved via three distinct mechanisms: transcription, phosphorylation, and inhibitory proteins.
+Since eIF4E is an initiation factor that is relatively low in abundance, eIF4E can be controlled at multiple levels.
+Regulation of eIF4E may be achieved at the levels of transcription, RNA stability phosphorylation, subcellular localization and partner proteins.

-a.
-Regulation of eIF4E by Gene Expression
+Gene expression and RNA stability

 The mechanisms responsible for eIF4E transcriptional regulation are not entirely understood.
 However, several reports suggest a correlation between myc levels and eIF4E mRNA levels during the cell cycle.
 The basis of this relationship was further established by the characterization of two myc-binding sites (CACGTG E box repeats) in the promoter region of the eIF4E gene.
 This sequence motif is shared with other in vivo targets for myc and mutations in the E box repeats of eIF4E inactivated the promoter region, thereby diminishing its expression.

-b.
-Regulation of eIF4E by Phosphorylation
+Recent studies shown that eIF4E levels can be regulated at transcriptional level by NFkB and C/EBP.
+Transduction of primary AML cells with IkB-SR resulted not only in reduction of eIF4E mRNA levels, but also re-localization of eIF4E protein. eIF4E mRNA stability are also regulated by HuR and TIAR proteins. eIF4E gene amplification has been observed in subset of head and neck and breast cancer specimens.

+Phosphorylation

 Stimuli such as hormones, growth factors, and mitogens that promote cell proliferation also enhance translation rates by phosphorylating eIF4E.
 Although eIF4E phosphorylation and translation rates are not always correlated, consistent patterns of eIF4E phosphorylation are observed throughout the cell cycle; wherein low phosphorylation is seen during G0 and M phase and wherein high phosphorylation is seen during G1 and S phase.
 This evidence is further supported by the crystal structure of eIF4E which suggests that phosphorylation on serine residue 209 may increase the affinity of eIF4E for capped mRNA.